Cataract Surgery Overview

 Please visit our directory of vision correction experts to find an experienced eye surgeon closest to you and review the profile of an expert surgeon to see if they offer cataract surgery.
 Even if the surgeon nearest to you in our directory does not offer cataract eye surgery, we believe that surgeon may be able to refer you to an experienced and qualified surgeon in your local area that can help diagnose and treat you for your cataract and other vision problems.
 If you do contact a surgeon in our directory, please let the surgeon know you found the doctor through Trusted LASIK Surgeons ™.

 The National Eye Institute (NEI) conducts and supports research that leads to sight-saving treatments and plays a key role in reducing visual impairment and blindness.
 The NEI is part of the National Institutes of Health (NIH), an agency of the U.S. Department of Health and Human Services.

-This online resource infomation provides information about cataracts.
-It answers questions about causes and symptoms, and discusses diagnosis and types of treatment.
+This online resource information provides information about cataracts.
+It answers questions about causes and symptoms and discusses diagnosis and types of treatment.
 It was adapted from Don't Lose Sight of Cataract (NIH Publication No. 94-3463) and Cataract: What You Should Know (NIH Publication No. 03-201).